A Few Words About UsWelcome to FishGoFree

-The Catch and Release Stick is based on the observation that fish caught on treble hooks sometimes get free when the hooks become entangled in weeds or the netting of a landing net.
+The FishGoFree Catch and Release Stick: The origin of this device is based on the observation that fish (especially muskies) caught on treble hook lures sometimes get free when the hooks become entangled in weeds or the netting of a landing net.
+In fact, the treble hook cluster is often large enough that it ends up right in the fish’s jaw instead of within its mouth.
 We have used this concept to develop a new method for releasing fish in the water without having to land them or even touch them in any way (US Patent #11,229,196).

-The device consists of a 3-foot handle with a 3-inch frame at the end.
-The frame is covered with loosely packed netting and angled to around 80 degrees relative to the handle.
-The technique is useful for fish caught on treble hooks when one or more unembedded hooks of the treble hook cluster are visible and accessible to the device.
-A hooked fish to be released is brought alongside the boat and the treble hook is engaged in the netting.
-The fish can then either shake itself free or be shaken off, with the treble hook retained in the netting.
+The device consists of a 3-foot aluminum handle with a 3-inch wire frame at the end.
+The frame is covered with loosely packed netting and angled to about 45 degrees relative to the handle.
+The technique is useful for fish caught on lures or bait rights with single treble hooks, such as Mepps-style inline spinners (including muskie bucktails), casting or trolling spoons, crankbaits with a single treble hook, quick strike rigs, and the like.
+A hooked fish to be released is brought alongside and the treble is engaged in the Stick netting.
+The fish can either shake itself free or be shaken off, with the treble retained in the netting.
+Of note, the netting is composed of thin and relatively hard strands to resist hook penetration into the strands themselves (which would make hook removal from the netting more difficult).

 Bring the fish in close.